Workers Compensation is Assurance for Employer & Employee Alike

 And workers’ compensation provides reimbursement regardless of who’s at fault for an on-the-job injury.
 If the injury occurs during the normal scope of normal job duties, workers’ compensation will pay all applicable benefits.

 When Should I carry Workers Compensation Insurance?

 In terms of required coverage, Texas workers’ compensation law provides business owners with greater flexibility compared to other states.
-However, even if you're not legally required to carry workers’ compensation, Thomas Rush Insurance recommends it.
+However, even if you're not legally required to carry workers’ compensation, Rush Agency, LLC recommends it.
 If an employee sustains an on-the-job injury, responsibility for related medical payments, and lost wages will ultimately fall on you, the business owner.

 For more information regarding Texas Workers Compensation, you can visit:

 Click Here to Visit Texas Department of Insurance Website.